streamlit/docs/content/streamlit-cloud/get-started/manage-your-app.md

 <Note>

-The Analytics Modal is visible to everyone with access to your workspace.
-This includes admins, developers, or anyone with viewer access to a workspace.
+The Analytics Modal is visible to everyone with access to your workspace, including admins, developers, or anyone with viewer access to a workspace.

 </Note>